jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Per-Playlist Setting**: Each playlist can be set to `Never`, `On Library Changes`, or `On All Changes`
 - **Global Default**: Set the default auto-refresh mode for new playlists in Settings
-- **Instant Playback Updates**: Changes to playback status (watched/unwatched, favorites) refresh immediately
-- **Batched Library Updates**: Library additions, removals, and metadata updates are intelligently batched to prevent spam during bulk operations
+- **Unified Batching**: All changes use intelligent 3-second batching to prevent spam during bulk operations (marking series as watched, library scans, etc.)
 - **Performance Optimized**: Uses advanced caching to only refresh playlists that are actually affected by changes
+- **Automatic Deduplication**: Multiple events for the same item are combined into a single refresh

 **Auto-Refresh Modes:**
 - **Never**: Scheduled and manual refresh only (original behavior)
-- **On Library Changes**: Refresh when items are added, removed, or metadata is updated
+- **On Library Changes**: Refresh only when new items are added to your library
-- **On All Changes**: Also refresh immediately when playback status changes (watched, favorites, etc.)
+- **On All Changes**: Refresh for library additions AND all updates (metadata changes, playback status, favorites, etc.)

 #### **🕐 Custom Playlist Scheduling**
 Configure individual playlists with their own refresh schedules: